OpenFLUID/ropenfluid/README.md

 Each following command produces results in a build directory.
 The default name for this directory is `_build` and is located at the root of the ROpenFLUID sources.
 To override this default build directory, you can set a custom absolute path through the `BUILD_PATH` variable of the CMake command (e.g. `cmake -DBUILD_PATH=/path/to/build/dir -P check.cmake`)

+On Windows platforms, the commands below have to be run in an MSYS2 terminal, using the mingw64 toolchain.
+See the `msys2-mingw64-env.sh.tpl` file for configuration of the build environment.

 ## Checking ROpenFLUID package